Visit the Wyoming Women’s History House to explore how Wyoming led the way in women’s suffrage.

 Uncover the history of Wyoming’s pioneering women and celebrate historic firsts that happened right here in Wyoming!
 Our exhibits showcase stories of the first woman to vote in a general election on equal terms with men; the first woman to serve as a justice of the peace, and first women to sit on a jury, to name a few.

 The Women’s History House also honors 20th Century Firsts, like the first woman governor in the nation, first woman to sit as a representative alongside men in Wyoming's Legislature, and first woman of color as a representative in Wyoming’s Legislature.
-We promise your visit will be impressive as you learn about these ordinary women who achieved extraordinary things.
+Come learn about these ordinary women who achieved extraordinary things.

 Wyoming Women’s History House